thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-library.md

 When a system administrator creates a new widget bundle, it's set as a system-level item for tenants, preventing them from modifying it.
 Nevertheless, tenants can add their own widgets.
 In this case, they have full rights to manage created widget types inside the bundle.

-To import a widget type, you should:
+To import a widget, you should:

 {% include images-gallery.html imageCollection="import-widget" showListImageTitles="true" %}